 Large herds of bison were already up and grazing, their breath steaming in the crisp air.
 Pronghorns turned their heads to look at us before determining that we weren’t a threat.
 We were all silenced by the throaty bugle of an elk — it started off low and guttural, rising to a shrill whistle and then a series of grunts.

 Then, ‘Wolf!’.
 My guide pointed across the valley floor and I aimed my binoculars.
 Sure enough, two wolves were running across the grass.
 Mission accomplished.

 Spend a few days in Grand Teton National Park after exploring Yellowstone.
-Here, you can go hiking around forest-fringed lakes and through foothills ablaze with autumn foliage.
+Here, you can go hiking around forest-fringed lakes and through foothills ablaze with falls foliage.
 End your trip in the Old-West town of Jackson.

 Autumnal forests, wine-tasting and city parks in the Pacific Northwest

 Spanning the states of Washington and Oregon, the Pacific Northwest experiences fall at roughly the same time as New England.
 But, the Pacific Northwest remains relatively off-radar.

 Take a self-drive trip through the Pacific Northwest and you encounter a variety of landscapes, from the driftwood-scattered beaches and distinctive rock formations of its coastline to volcanoes, vineyards, lakes, forests and mountains.

 From Seattle, you could head west to Olympic National Park — one of the best places in the region for leaf peeping.
 Walks through the temperate rainforest get you close to bigleaf and vine maples whose face-sized leaves blaze red, yellow and orange among the green hemlock and spruce trees.

 At ground level, bright-red ferns hide clusters of mushrooms that sprout in the damp conditions, and fallen leaves create a satisfying crunch with each footstep.